TN INSTITUTE FOR PRE-LAW

 There is no fee to participate in this program.
 Outside employment and concurrent enrollment in an academic program is prohibited.
 Therefore, program participants are provided the following for the duration of the program:

 - A $1,000 stipend.

 - Free WIFI, printing, and e-mail access.

 - Main Campus housing for non-Shelby County residents.

 Notification of the TIP decision will be given in mid to late April.
-Please contact the Director of the Tennessee Institute for Pre-Law, Jacqueline M. O'Bryant, at (901) 678-2528 or via email if you have any questions.
+Please contact Alena Allen, Associate Professor and Director of Law School Diversity, at (901) 678-3227 or via email if you have any questions.

 To view a comprehensive brochure about TIP, please click here.